TL;DR

 Gift Inter Vivos Insurance: This is a specialist policy designed to cover a potential Inheritance Tax (IHT) liability on a large gift you have made.
 If you pass away within seven years of making the gift, this policy provides a lump sum to pay the tax bill.

 Navigating these options can be complex.
-An expert adviser, like the team at WeCovr, can help you understand which products fit your personal and professional life, creating a truly holistic protection portfolio.
+An expert adviser, like a WeCovr specialist or trusted broker partner, can help you understand which products fit your personal and professional life, creating a truly holistic protection portfolio.

 Wellness, Health, and Your Premiums: A Virtuous Circle